alfonsekon/project/README.md

 # Project
-A program where we implement a game similar to Dobustsu Shogi for our CS150 project!
+A program where we implement a game similar to Dobutsu Shogi for our CS150 project!